|Nutrition Facts (per serving)|

 This traditional Texas-style brisket recipe will teach you how to produce a great piece of smoked meat and help you take your brisket to a whole new level.

-2. Rinse and dry the brisket.
-Apply Texas-style brisket rub.
-Place brisket in smoker for 8 to 10 hours.
-Keep the smoker temperature at about 225 to 250 degrees F (108 to 120 degrees C).
-To increase tenderness, take the brisket out of the smoker once it reaches 170 degrees F (77 degrees C), wrap in aluminum foil and place back in the smoker or in an oven at 180 to 200 degrees F (82 to 93 degrees C) for the last two hours or until the internal temperature reaches 190 degrees F (88 degrees C).
+To increase tenderness, take the brisket out of the smoker once it reaches 170 F, wrap it in aluminum foil and place back in the smoker or in an oven at 180 F to 200 F for the last two hours or until the internal temperature reaches 190 F.